17 – Museo Palazzo Mocenigo

 Note: Today, the entrance to the palazzo is on the street facade, just a few metres south of the San Stae vaporetto stop.
 Confusingly, there is another large Palazzo Mocenego complex, actually overlooking the Grand Canal, just west of the Sant’ Angelo vaporetto stop; in the northern San Marco district.

-17 – Museo Palazzo Mocenigo – BUILDING AND HISTORY
+Building and History 17 – Museo Palazzo Mocenigo

 Palazzo Mocenigo, is a large building of gothic origin, extensively rebuilt at the beginning of the 17th century; when it attained its present appearance.